teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 Since not every language server might be able to implement all language features and not all clients might expose the same set of features either the language server protocol uses the concept of capabilities to announce the client's and server's feature set.
 So a server can for example announce that it can handle the 'textDocument/definition' request but it might not handle the 'workspace/symbol' request.
 Clients for example can flag that they are able to provide notifications before a document is saved so that a server can compute textual edits to format the text document or to auto fix problems in it on save.

+How a language server is integrated into a tool depends on the tool itself.
+Some tools integrate language servers generically by having an extension that can start and talk to any kind of language server.
+Others, like VS Code, create a separate extension per language server.
+The reason for VS Code doing so is that beside language smartness a language extension contributes a [TextMate](http://macromates.com/) grammar for syntax coloring.
+We choose to use TextMate for syntax coloring in VS Code due to its wide apotion in programming language editors and the quality of the existing grammars.

 ## How it evolved

 @erich, @sean can you write something about how RedHat and CodeEny approached used